 Morris Friedell's Home Page

-Iím 79; I live alone in Berkeley, but next door to my daughter Leesa and her family.
+Iím 79; I live alone in Berkeley.
 I have two children and seven grandchildren.
 Iím a retired sociology professor.

 Fifty years ago I was captivated by the human potential movement.
 New methods for personal growth, using creative ways to overcome fear through counterconditioning, could to an unprecedented extent empower us to do what we want to do, feel what we want to feel, and realize the ideals of religion at its best.

 Who are you to think?